Goli–Mahagi–Bunia Road: Location

 The northern end of this road is in Goli, Uganda at the international border with DRCongo.
 The road travels in a general south-westerly direction, through the towns of Mahagi, Ngote, Nioka, Djugu and Nizi, to end at Bunia, a total distance of approximately 181 km.

 Overview

-Tis road is one of three roads that have been identified by the governments of Uganda and DR Congo, as of significant importance in facilitating trade, human interaction, regional integration, and enhancement of security along their common border.
+This road is one of three roads that have been identified by the governments of Uganda and DR Congo, as of significant importance in facilitating trade, human interaction, regional integration, and enhancement of security along their common border.
 The three roads are: 1.
 Goli–Mahagi–Bunia Road 2.
 Kasindi–Beni–Butembo Road and 3.
 Bunagana–Rutshuru–Goma Road.

 The road is expected to boost Uganda's trade with DRC, in agricultural and manufactured products, including refined petroleum products, as Uganda enters the oil-production phase.
 Uganda sells cement, sugar, electricity, steel, cereals and beverages to DRC.
 DRC, in exchange sells timber, kitenge, palm oil, cosmetics and gold to Uganda.